 You can almost always expect climate-controlled storage to cost more than the alternative.
 You’re paying for peace of mind when it comes to your belongings, and that can be worth it to some, but it’s important to really weigh all the pros and cons before you decide to go for climate-controlled storage.
 If you don’t need it for any particular reason, then you might just end up overspending in the long run.

 If you have important items, like art or family heirlooms that you have to store away, the extra expense can be worth paying for.
-It can also be worth it if your items are going to be in storage for a long time.
-And if you live in an area with fluctuating weather, it can be hard to decide if your things will be safe.
-Knowing that they’re in an indoor unit can be a big comfort.
+It can also be worth it if your items are going to be in storage for a long time or you live in a very hot or humid climate.

-Close-up view of a bookcase that houses a collection of different vintage stereos, audio equipment, and records — all of which are sensitive to heat and humidity.
+Close-up view of a bookcase that houses a collection of different vintage stereos, audio equipment, and records — all of which are sensitive to heat and humidity and should be included on any list of “what not to store in non-climate-controlled storage.”

 Do I Need Climate-Controlled Storage?

 The short answer?
 It depends.
 When you’re considering your options, it’s best to sit down and make a list of the different things you’re going to be storing.
-If there are a lot of sensitive items, you might need to splurge on a climate-controlled option.
-Also, if your items are going into long-term storage, it may be worth it at that point, as well.
+If there are a lot of sensitive items, you might need to splurge on a climate-controlled unit.

-If you don’t need these things, though, then non-climate-controlled is certainly your best bet for cost-effectiveness.
-Want non-climate-controlled storage with location flexibility?
+If the items you’ll be storing aren’t heat- or humidity-sensitive, then non-climate-controlled is certainly your best bet for cost-effectiveness.
+Want a non-climate-controlled storage unit that comes to you?
 Go with a portable storage container from PODS instead of a brick-and-mortar unit.

-PODS might not offer climate-controlled storage or a stationary unit, but PODS containers are built to protect your belongings.
-PODS also has secure storage facilities all over the country, where you can store your container for as long as you need — meaning you can take your storage with you, wherever you go.
+Though they may not be climate-controlled, PODS’ steel-frame, portable storage containers are weather-resistant and built to protect your belongings.
+PODS also has secure storage facilities all over the U.S. and Canada, where you can store your container for as long as you need.
+Moving while your things are in storage?
+PODS can even transport your container to your new location.

 Kat Piccolo is a St. Petersburg-based freelance writer whose only roommate is their cat.
 A member of the PODS Blog creative team, Kat loves finding ways to make moving into new spaces simple and stress-free.
 Between yearly apartment hopping, you can find them on the waterfront or experimenting with new ways to make coffee.